famousj/the-little-hooner/hooner.md

   kind of interactive version where it doesn't give the answer until you hit the spacebar or something.

-- Gently introduce the concept of types of atoms.

 - Make a chapter describing the aura type system.
 We might, in chapter 1, mention that most of the atoms discussed here are "cords".

+- Instead of cords, use symbols.
+(This will basically involve redoing every bit of code in here, but do it anyway.)

 - Introduce tree addressing at some point.
 Possibly a new, original chapter, since Scheme doesn't have anything like that.